wakcs/GGJ19-Shadow-Council/README.md

-# GGJ19-Shadow-Council hello I am daniel, radu was here, nick was here
+# GGJ19-Shadow-Council hello I am daniel, radu was here, nick was here, Gonzalius was here.